 Global tensions rising

-One of the biggest challenges in 2024 is the intensifying geopolitical competition between major powers, particularly the US, China and Russia.
+One of 2024’s biggest challenges is the intensifying geopolitical competition between major powers, particularly the US, China and Russia.
 This rivalry is causing significant instability, and Canadian companies are increasingly vulnerable to its consequences.

 US-China strategic competition

-The ongoing rivalry between the US and China is one of the most critical geopolitical issues today, affecting global trade, technology and military strategies.
-Canadian companies are particularly vulnerable to the economic fallout of this competition, especially as both countries vie for dominance in key sectors.
+The ongoing rivalry between the US and China is one of the most critical geopolitical issues today.
+It’s affecting global trade, technology and military strategies.
+Canadian companies are particularly vulnerable to the economic fallout of this competition.
+Especially when both those countries vie for dominance in key sectors.

 Economic decoupling

 As the US seeks to reduce reliance on Chinese technology and manufacturing, companies are feeling the strain of economic decoupling.
-According to the Center for Strategic and International Studies (CSIS), this process could cost the global economy $3.5 trillion over the next few years, as countries are forced to choose between US and Chinese technology ecosystems.
+According to the Center for Strategic and International Studies (CSIS), this could cost the global economy $3.5 trillion over the next few years.
+Countries will be forced to choose between US and Chinese technology ecosystems.

 Taiwan tensions

-The ongoing tensions surrounding Taiwan, a crucial player in the global semiconductor industry, pose significant risks for businesses with supply chains connected to Taiwan’s tech sector.
+The ongoing tensions surrounding Taiwan, a crucial player in the global semiconductor industry.
+This poses significant risks for businesses with supply chains connected to Taiwan’s tech sector.
 Any conflict in the region could disrupt global markets, especially in electronics and automotive industries.

 Canadian impact

-Canada exports approximately 6% of its goods to China and 75% to the United States, according to Global Affairs Canada.
+Canada exports approximately 6% of its goods to China and 75% to the US, according to Global Affairs Canada.
 Any deterioration in US-China relations can have ripple effects on Canadian businesses, particularly those involved in manufacturing, technology and energy.

 Prolonged conflicts: NATO-Russia

-The conflict between Russia and NATO, primarily fueled by the war in Ukraine, continues to destabilize Eastern Europe and strain global alliances.
+The conflict between Russia and NATO, fuelled by the war in Ukraine, continues to destabilize Eastern Europe.
+It’s also straining global alliances.
 Canadian companies with interests in European energy markets or global operations are increasingly affected by this ongoing crisis.

 Energy crisis

-Europe’s reliance on Russian energy has left it particularly vulnerable, with the International Energy Agency (IEA) warning of a 25% shortfall in gas supply for winter 2024.
+Europe’s reliance on Russian energy has left it particularly vulnerable.
+The International Energy Agency (IEA) is warning of a 25% shortfall in gas supply for winter 2024.
 This puts energy companies, especially those with operations in Europe, at increased risk of extortion, sabotage or cyberattacks.

 Military escalation

-The conflict raises fears of broader military escalations in regions like the Baltic states and Eastern Europe, putting Canadian businesses with operations or investments in these regions at risk of disruptions or damage from political or military conflict.
+The conflict raises fears of broader military escalations in regions like the Baltic states and Eastern Europe.
+This puts Canadian businesses with operations or investments in these regions at risk of disruptions or damage from these conflicts.

 Canadian energy sector vulnerabilities

-Canada is a major player in the global energy market, and disruptions in energy supply due to political unrest or sanctions could affect the stability of this sector.
-According to Natural Resources Canada, the energy sector contributes around 10% of Canada’s GDP, with significant international operations in politically unstable regions such as Latin America, Africa and the Middle East.
+Canada is a major player in the global energy market.
+Any disruptions in energy supply due to political unrest or sanctions could affect the stability of this sector.
+According to Natural Resources Canada, the energy sector contributes around 10% of Canada’s GDP.
+A significant amount of international operations are in politically unstable regions such as Latin America, Africa and the Middle East.

 Conflict in Middle East and broader regional instability

-The Israel-Gaza conflict and broader instability in the Middle East have become central geopolitical concerns in 2024 that are expected to continue into 2025, with significant global and regional implications.
-As violence escalates, it poses risk not only to businesses operating directly in the region but also to global markets, supply chains and energy prices.
+The Israel-Gaza conflict and broader instability in the Middle East have become central geopolitical concerns in 2024.
+They’re expected to continue into 2025, with significant global and regional implications.
+Escalating violence poses risk to businesses operating directly in the region and to global markets, supply chains and energy prices.

-For Canadian companies, the ripple effects of these conflicts extend far beyond the Middle East, influencing trade routes, oil prices and global security.
+For Canadian companies, the ripple effects of these conflicts extend beyond, influencing trade routes, oil prices and global security.

 Energy market disruptions

 The Middle East is home to some of the world’s most crucial oil-producing nations.
-Disruptions in the region, whether due to the Israel-Gaza conflict or tensions involving other nations like Lebanon and Iran, can affect global oil prices and supply.
-Canada, as a significant energy producer, may see volatile shifts in oil prices, impacting its energy exports and domestic energy markets.
+Regional disruptions due to the Israel-Gaza conflict or nations like Lebanon and Iran, can affect global oil prices and supply.
+Canada, a significant energy producer, may see volatile shifts in oil prices, impacting its energy exports and domestic energy markets.

 Trade route vulnerabilities

-The Suez Canal and other vital maritime trade routes in the Middle East could become vulnerable to blockades or disruptions due to rising tensions.
-With 80% of global trade by volume transported by sea, according to UN Trade and Development (UNCTAD), any interruptions could delay shipments, increase transportation costs and disrupt supply chains for Canadian companies reliant on global trade routes.
+The Suez Canal and other vital Middle East maritime trade routes could become vulnerable to blockades or disruptions.
+80% of global trade by volume is transported by sea, according to UN Trade and Development (UNCTAD).
+Any interruptions could delay shipments, increase transportation costs, and disrupt supply chains for Canadian companies reliant on global trade routes.

 Canadian business exposure

-While Canada’s direct trade exposure to the Middle East is moderate, many Canadian companies have indirect exposure through global supply chains or investments in industries like energy, aerospace or agriculture that could be impacted by regional instability.
-Companies operating in sectors such as infrastructure, construction or financial services in the Middle East are at heightened risk of operational delays, asset loss or security threats.
+While Canada’s direct trade exposure to the Middle East is moderate, they could be impacted by regional instability.
+Many Canadian companies have indirect exposure through global supply chains or investments in industries like energy, aerospace or agriculture.
+Companies operating in infrastructure, construction or financial services are at higher risk of operational delays, asset loss or security threats.

 Trade protectionism and economic nationalism